-Michael’s winning strategy involves trading large caps and small caps, focusing on breakouts and pullback buys, with a 30% success rate and 1:2.2 risk/reward ratio.
+Michael’s winning strategy involves trading between large caps and small caps, focusing on breakouts and pullback buys, with a 30% success rate and a 1:2.2 risk-to-reward ratio.

-Check out his approach, where he uses price action, volume, and news catalysts to enter trades in stocks like $CRWV and $APLD.
+Take a look at his approach, which utilizes price action, volume, and news catalysts to enter trades in stocks like $CRWV and $APLD.

 Will you be Trade The Pool’s next funded trader?